Creating positive memories of doing maths together as a family is an important step in building a confident, can-do

 Films to watch

-Take a look at our short videos of some of our favourite activities.
+Have a look at our short videos of some of our favourite activities.
 And check out Maths on Toast Bites, our series of ‘How To’ videos, presented by children aged 8 – 11.
 Instruction sheets for the activities demonstrated in each film are available to download, so families can try them together at home.
 They’re also ideal for use in school and community settings.

 Five Golden Rules for enjoying maths at home